Niksar (horse): Assessment

 In their book A Century of Champions, based on a modified version of the Timeform system, John Randall and Tony Morris rated Niksar an "inferior" winner of the 2000 Guineas.

 Stud record

 At the end of his three-year-old season, Niksar was sold by Harvey and exported to stand as a breeding stallion in Australia.
 The most successful of his progeny included Detonator (Railway Stakes) and Sabreur (Tasmanian Derby).
 In 1972 he was sold again and moved to Japan where he died in 1980.

+Pedigree

+Niksar is inbred 4S x 5D to the stallion Blandford, meaning that he appears fourth generation on the sire side of his pedigree, and fifth generation (via Armoise) on the dam side of his pedigree.

+Niksar is inbred 5S x 4D to the stallion Clarissimus, meaning that he appears fifth generation (via Vitamine) on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.